rachfop/runpod-docs/docs/pods/logs.md

 sidebar_position: 5
 ---

-You are provided with two types of logs, `Container Logs` and `System Logs`
+Pods provide two types of logs.

-## Container logs

-These logs relay anything typically sent to your console standard out.
+- **Container logs** include anything typically sent to your console standard out.

-## System logs

-The system logs provide information on your container's formation and current status, including download, extraction, start, and stop.
+- **System logs** include information on your container's formation and current status, including download, extraction, start, and stop.

+To access your logs, go the Pods dashboard and click the **Logs** button on your Pod.